ste-sangiovanni/democracy_seminar/README.md

 **Course: "Political Sociology" by Prof. Cristiano Vezzoni**

 ## Authors
-- Giorgio Dolci PhD candidate in Sociology and Social Research, University of Milan
+- **Giorgio Dolci**, PhD candidate in Sociology and Social Research, University of Milan
-- Stefano Sangiovanni PhD candidate in Political Studies, University of Milan
+- **Stefano Sangiovanni**, PhD candidate in Political Studies, University of Milan

 ## Overview
 This repository contains slides from two seminars on the measurement of democracy.